SpectoLabs/hoverfly-java-grpc/README.md

 Following these steps to start using Hoverfly-Java-Grpc:

 Pre-requisites:
-1. Install Hoverfly Self-signed certificate. gRPC client must be able to trust Hoverfly certificate for Hoverfly to perform MITM proxying.
+1. Install Hoverfly self-signed certificate. gRPC client must be able to trust Hoverfly certificate for Hoverfly to perform MITM proxying.
 This is usually taken care of by Hoverfly-Java, and most of the HTTP clients respects the default JAVA SslContext.
 However this is not the case for GCP Java Client.